adamsilver/fdpb/checkout.md

 **It’s easy to track progress and return to previous steps**.
 If users  submit information frequently, we can save their progress in a more granular fashion.
 For example, if a user exits the payment page, we can send them back there later&mdash;by email perhaps.

-As if that wasn't enough I've managed to count a further 10 reasons why the pattern is such a good one[^], and so for these reasons we'll be using the approach for our checkout flow and for other problems in upcoming chapters.
+I've managed to count a further 10 reasons why the pattern is so beneficial[^].
+This inconspicuous and humble UX pattern is flexible, performant and inclusive by design.
+It truly embraces the web, making things easy for high and low confidence users alike.

-MENTION PROGRESS DISC HERE TO FINISH OFF THIS SECTION.
+Having lots (or everything) on one page, may give an illusion of simplicity, but just like algebraic equations they are difficult to deal with unless they are broken down.

+If we consider a task as a transaction that a user wants to complete, breaking it down into multiple steps makes sense.
+It’s as if we’re using the very building blocks of the web as a form of progressive disclosure.
+And the metaphor behind pages provides a subconscious sense of moving forward.

+I’m not sure there is another pattern that has as many benefits as this one.
+It’s like compound interest, it just keeps on giving.
+This is one of those cases where simple is just that.

+Needless to say we'll be using this to design our checkout form in this chapter.

 ## Flow and order